 - and went to a cultural evening and enjoyed seeing traditional dancing and music.

-Over time I will write individual diary posts about each experience, in the meantime I hope my Addis Gallery (below) gives a flavour of the city.
+Over time I will write individual diary posts about each experience, in the meantime I hope the images below give a flavour of the city.